lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

     ```python
     # import necessary packages
     from azureml.core import Workspace, Dataset, Run
-    import os, tempfile, tarfile
+    import os, tempfile, tarfile, yaml
     ```

-    - Create a temporary directory and download the molecule image dataset
+    - Create a temporary directory and download the molecule image dataset in that directory

     ```python
     # Make a temporary directory and mount molecule image dataset